Connect with us

 Do Your Homework

 When selecting an index to invest in, beginner investors should take the time to consider their investment goals and risk tolerance.
-It is also a good idea to research the different indices available, paying close attention to which stocks they are composed of and how well-diversified they are across different sectors or countries.
+It is also a good idea to research the different indices available, paying close attention to which stocks they comprise and how well diversified they are across sectors or countries.

 Strategy